paypal/paypal-android/docs/Card/card-custom-integration.md

 You will need a server integration to create an order and capture funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
 For initial setup, the `curl` commands below can be used in place of a server SDK.

-## Add Card Payments
+## Add Card Module

-### 1. Add the Payments SDK  to your app
+### 1. Add the Payments SDK Card module to your app

-In your `build.gradle` file, add the following dependency:
+In your app's `build.gradle` file, add the following dependency:

 ```groovy
 dependencies {